Alayi: Culture

 Alayi has a very rich culture, which is reflected not only in their language and food but also in dances, group formations, and festivals.
 The people have norms, customs and practices that have endured over time through which conflicts are controlled and resolved.
-The New Yam Festival is the most popular, Nx is celebrated in August with many dances including Ọkọnkọ, Ekpo, Ọbọnị and Akpanikọ.
+The New Yam Festival is the most popular.
+It is celebrated in August with many dances including Ọkọnkọ, Ekpo, Ọbọnị and Akpanikọ.
 These dances are exclusively for men.
 There are also many other seasonal dances like Ikoro, Ajọnkwụ (Amaeke), Edere (Umuenyere) Lụghụlụghụ (Amaọkụ/Amaukwụ) Ịgwansi (Amakwụ), Enyom (Elugwu and Obuchie Amankalu), Aka Ọkụkụ (Ezi Alayi), Omume Anyụ (Amaigwu, Amankalu), Oborri (Umuezike Amankalu).

-Ụmụagbala Amautazi Amankalu Alayi is also a community in Alayi which observes a unique culture known as Ekete.
+Ụmụagbala Amautazi and Umuachom Amankalu Alayi are also clans in Alayi which observes a unique culture known as Ekete.
 This is performed by playing a particular drum by men, performing magical acts (spiritism) and dancing.
 During this festival women and children are regarded as observers.
-This festival is observed during the New Yam Festival (precisely two days after eating the new yam.
-This community is bordered by Ndịọtai and has what is known as (Ikwu) which are Ndiokereke, Ndịọtai, and Ụmụachọm.
-Their old men worship an idol god known as (Ọgbaegbu) discovered by their forefathers.
+This festival is observed during the New Yam Festival (precisely two days after eating the new yam, Afọ market day.
+These clans have what is known as (Ikwu) which are Ndiokereke, Ndịọtai, and.
+The ikwu in general is called Ụmụ Anya.
+Their old men in Umuagbala worship an idol god known as (Ọgbaegbu) discovered by their forefathers.
 Allegiance to this deity is deteriorating through the influence of Christianity.